How A Bill Becomes Law in New Brunswick

 The Clerk forwards a copy of the draft Bill to the Deputy Minister of Justice.

 The Bill will be examined to determine whether the subject-matter is within the competency of the Legislature; to remove any errors or improprieties; and, generally, to ensure that it is in proper form.
 Any substantial point in connection with either the form or substance of a Bill is settled after discussion with the applicant's solicitor.

-The Clerk then forwards a copy of the final draft to the Queen's Printer who prints all Private Bills.
+The Clerk then forwards a copy of the final draft to the King's Printer who prints all Private Bills.
 Copies of the Bill are made and delivered to the member of the Legislative Assembly who will sponsor the Bill on behalf of the constituents.